how many puppies can a doberman have

 Dobermans rarely need intervention at birth.
 However, there are a few cases where they may require a C-section.

-• Huge litter or prolonged labor – either mother becomes exhausted, or puppies become distressed, warranting intervention to save the mother or the pups
+- Huge litter or prolonged labor – either mother becomes exhausted or the puppies become distressed, warranting intervention to save the mother or the pups.

-Dobermans are overwhelmingly successful in producing viable litters.
+Dobermans are overwhelmingly successful in producing a viable litter.
 Puppies are typically vigorous and robust at birth and weigh between 12 and 18 ounces.